itchio/itch.io/docs/creators/getting-indexed.md

 Here's a quick list of things to review if you're having trouble finding your project.

-* First verify that your project is indeed unindexed: **Search for it directly by full name**.
-If it appears then your project is indexed.
+* First, verify that your project is indeed unindexed: **Search for it directly by full name**.
+If it appears, then your project is indexed.
-	* If you have a very generic or very short project name (eg. 1 letter, or single common english word) it may make it difficult or impossible to search for.
+	* If you have a very generic or very short project name (e.g., 1 letter or a single common English word), it may make it difficult or impossible to search for.
 You may want to consider changing the name of your project to something more specific.
-	* If your project does appear in search by direct title search, but you're not happy with where it appears on browse or other queries then see ['Maximizing the visibility of your project'](#maximizing-the-visibility-of-your-project)
+	* If your project does appear in search by direct title search but you're not happy with where it appears on browse or other queries, then see ['Maximizing the visibility of your project'](#maximizing-the-visibility-of-your-project).
-* Ensure that your project is published: From the edit page, in the **Visibility & access** section, select the **Public** option
+* Ensure that your project is published: From the edit page, in the **Visibility & access** section, select the **Public** option.
-	* If you use any of the **Public access settings** to limit availability then you are opting out of being indexed.
+	* If you use any of the **Public access settings** to limit availability, then you are opting out of being indexed.
 * Ensure you have a cover image uploaded.
 * Ensure you have files uploaded to the project page.
 Your page must be purchasable, downloadable, or playable in the browser to be indexed.
-Empty placeholder pages will not be indexed
+Empty placeholder pages will not be indexed.
-	* If you want to make your up-and-coming project discoverable through itch.io then use our Devlogs feature.
-Those are indexed even if no files are uploaded
+	* If you want to make your up-and-coming project discoverable through itch.io, then use our Devlogs feature.
+Those are indexed even if no files are uploaded.
 * If your project is marked NSFW, it will only appear to people who have NSFW browsing enabled.
 	* People who don't have accounts on itch.io default to having NSFW off.
 Someone must be logged in and enable NSFW to discover that content through search & browse.
-* If you're selling your first page then your project may be in our review queue.
-New sellers are reviewed before their projects are indexed.
-It should show up within a day.
-Please contact us only after you've waited at least 1 day.
+* If you're selling your first project, then your page may be placed in our review queue.
+New sellers are reviewed before their projects are elgible for indexing.
+This proces may take a few days.
+Please contact us only after you've waited at least one day.
-* Your page may be marked for review by one of our internal checks.
+* Your page may be marked for review by one of our internal checks designed to prevent abuse.
 If you just published the page, please wait at least a day before contacting us.

-If you've gone through all the following and you believe your project still isn't indexed then please **contact us through our [support page][support]**.
+If you've gone through all the following and you believe your project still isn't indexed, then please **contact us through our [support page][support]**.

 ## Maximizing the visibility of your project